Sena dynasty: Legacy

 The Senas and their descendants merged into the Kayastha caste-group, heralding them as the neo-Kshatriyas of Bengal — hence, Abul Fazl would write that Bengal had always been ruled by Kayasthas.
 The actual caste-status of Senas — notwithstanding the anachronism — remain contested in popular memory: premodern Baidya genealogies claim the Senas as their own which are agreed upon by some Brahmin genealogies but rejected by Kayastha ones.

+Nepal

+In the 16th century, a dynasty emerged in the southern parts of Nepal near the border with Bihar which used the Sena surname and claimed descent from the Senas of Bengal.
+One of their branches formed the Sena dynasty of Makwanpur which ruled from the fort of Makwanpur Gadhi.
+This branch of the Sena dynasty adopted the local language of the region, Maithili which became their state language.